mdn/content/files/en-us/web/html/element/textarea/index.md

 - [`autocorrect`](/en-US/docs/Web/HTML/Global_attributes/autocorrect)

-  - : A string that indicates whether to activate automatic spelling correction and processing of text while the user is editing this `textarea`.
+  - : Controls whether automatic spelling correction and processing of text is enabled while the user is editing this `textarea`.
     Permitted values are:

     - `on`